iamjuandis/juandis.com/src/assets/content/projects/README.md

 - Accessibility
 - Time

-We used surveys, interviews and focus groups, to understand from first hand the pain points and put together the main elements to illustrate a user context.
-Thanks to the business vision and the user discoveries, we built a first prototype to test it on users, this helped Squarepin to find partners and advance the project to a new and functional prototype.
+We used surveys, interviews, and focus groups, to understand from first hand the pain points and put together the main elements to illustrate a user context.
+Thanks to the business vision and the user discoveries, we built the prototype to test it on users, this helped Squarepin to find partners and advance the project to a new and functional prototype.

 #### Discovery